-The overall probability of 5-year survival for children with adrenocortical tumors depends on stage and ranges from greater than 80% for patients with resectable disease to less than 20% for patients with metastases.[1,2,3,6,7,10,11,12,13]
+The overall probability of 5-year survival for children with adrenocortical tumors depends on stage and ranges from greater than 80% for patients with resectable disease to less than 20% for patients with metastases.[1,2,6,7,10,11,12]

 At the time of diagnosis, two-thirds of pediatric patients have limited disease (tumors can be completely resected), and the remaining patients have either unresectable or metastatic disease.

+The European Cooperative Study Group for Pediatric Rare Tumors within the PARTNER project (Paediatric Rare Tumours Network - European Registry) has published consensus guidelines for the diagnosis and treatment of childhood adrenocortical tumors.
 Treatment of childhood adrenocortical tumors has evolved from the data derived from the adult studies, and the same guidelines are used.
-Surgery is the most important mode of therapy, and mitotane and cisplatin-based regimens, usually incorporating doxorubicin and etoposide, are recommended for patients with advanced disease.[2,3,4,5]; [Level of evidence: 3iiiA]
+Surgery is the most important mode of therapy, and mitotane and cisplatin-based regimens, usually incorporating doxorubicin and etoposide, are recommended for patients with advanced disease.[3,4,5,6]; [Level of evidence: 3iiiA]